opentofu/opentofu/CONTRIBUTING.md

 - Found a bug?
 [Report it here ➡️](https://github.com/opentofu/opentofu/issues/new?assignees=&labels=bug%2Cpending-decision&projects=&template=bug_report.yml)
 - Have a feature idea?
 [Submit it here ➡️](https://github.com/opentofu/opentofu/issues/new?assignees=&labels=enhancement%2Cpending-decision&projects=&template=feature_request.yml)
 - Want to provide detailed documentation on a feature idea?
 [Write it here ➡️](https://github.com/opentofu/opentofu/issues/new?assignees=&labels=rfc%2Cpending-decision&projects=&template=rfc.yml)
+- Want to provide a proof-of-concept for an issue?
+Please [submit a draft PR here ➡️](https://github.com/opentofu/opentofu/compare)
 - Want to write code?
   1. Check if there is an issue with the `accepted` label open!
   2. Comment on the issue that you want to work on it,